EverWinter23/skynet/README.md

 ## UNIQUEQ Stores Actions

 Our Q is an SQLiteDB based Q which makes it fault-tolerant and recoverable.
-Not only that, one of the majore reasons that out of all possible SQLiteDB based Qs, this one was selected because of one very special reason --it only enQ's unique actions, any action which is similar to the one already in the Q is discarded, mor or that later.
+Not only that, one of the majore reasons that out of all possible SQLiteDB based Qs, this one was selected because of one very special reason --it does not allow duplicate entries.

         from persistqueue import UniqueQ as Q
         # NOTE: